kadelito/Community-Contribution-Project/README.md

 ### Visual Effects
 The `visuals` package contains three classes. `Vec3` is a simple class that holds a 3D vector with double components and basic vector operations.
 In the future, I may use more sophisticated projection for a 3D animation, but as of now they act more as 2D vectors with a constant z component of 0. `VisMath` holds a few static methods that heavily use `Vec3`, mainly the `.bounce()` method which defines how the sticks should move between drums.
 Lastly is the `Visualizer` class, which also does not intend to have multiple instances.
 This class has its own set of methods for setting up the movement of the sticks and where/when the hit effects should occur.
 It uses these along with a `MusicHandler` object to play audio along with the visuals.
 Both rely heavily on `TrackSettings` and `MIDIFormatter` to get usable info from the mostly unprocessed info that `javax.sound.midi` provides.
 ### Main.java
 As of submitting, the `Main.java` file just runs the `Visualizer` main method.
-In the future, I may allow for more interaction, such as choosing from a song list, slowing/speeding the song by a given factor, etc.
+In the future, I may allow for more interaction, such as some opening screen, choosing from a song list, slowing/speeding the song by a given factor, etc.

 ## Development Process

 <li> hello
 <li> hello